-Write Ahead offers writing classes for 3rd-10th graders, a narrative essay for college applications class, and ISEE/SSAT classes for 5th-8th graders
+Write Ahead offers expository (develop and prove an argument) writing classes for 3rd-10th graders, a narrative essay for college applications class, and ISEE/SSAT classes for 5th-8th graders

 All classes are online

 (previously held in Wellesley, MA)

 Classes held once/week

 September 8, 2021 - January 23, 2022 (17 sessions)

 Writing classes are focused on expository/analytic writing strategies - developing and proving a claim or thesis.
 The strategies taught are most applicable to the writing required for English composition, literary analysis and history essays.
 The curriculum follows an evidence-based teaching methodology whereby classes cycle through the full writing cycle (close reading, outlining, writing, revising, editing, scoring).
 Each cycle includes explicit writing strategies, tools, and processes appropriate for the age level.
 Students typically complete an essay every 4-5 classes.
 For additional information please see class descriptions at the bottom of this page.
 Max of 10 students/class.

 We are proud to share that we have received over 100 testimonials for our writing classes.
 To see what students have to say about the program, please feel free to browse through their comments on the Testimonials page.

 Feedback on any assignments for school is included in the cost of tuition, and will be provided within 24 hours of being shared with Write Ahead.
 High school students tend to be diligent about seeking feedback on assignments prior to due dates, though this benefit is open to all students.

 The ISEE/SSAT class is a comprehensive test-prep class that covers math, verbal, reading comprehension, and writing.
 Classes will cycle through presenting strategies to approach the different types of problems, practicing problems/questions, and reviewing questions answered incorrectly.
 Please see the ISEE/SSAT Test Prep page for additional information.